With the rapid digitalization of today’s world, it is no surprise that businesses have had to revise their product management structures.

 Data product managers, when compared with traditional product managers, are proficient in data management fields, such as data science and data engineering.
 Because of their technical skill set, data product managers are well-versed in coding languages like Python and SQL.

-This allows data product managers to work closely with data scientists and data engineers, and ensure that the product development process runs smoothly.
+This allows data product managers to work closely with data scientists and engineers, and ensure that the product development process runs smoothly.

 5. Leading the product development team